summeroff/wmd_glitch/README.md

 - **Refinement and Editing**: Ongoing edits to polish the narrative and LaTeX formatting.
 - **Automated Builds**: GitHub Actions will be implemented to generate reader formats (PDF, EPUB, MOBI) for easier distribution.
 - **Supplementary Materials**: Potential additions include character profiles, lore expansions, or an illustrated version.
+- **Sequel / Next Parts**: A high-level adapted outline for three potential sequel arcs exists in [sequel_outline.md](sequel_outline.md).
+It continues directly from the flying-car escape and re-uses the existing organizations, ambiguities (Eli clones, Lila's hand, Globach upload), and thematic DNA while escalating the "human weapon" concept in darker, more systemic directions.

 ## Contributing
 While this is primarily a solo project, feedback and suggestions are welcome!
 Feel free to open an issue to report errors, inconsistencies, or ideas for improvement.
 Pull requests may be considered for future enhancements.